mbrandonw/presentations/2024-03-22-macros/presentation.md

 # `assertMacroExpansion`

 ^ We finally have a passing test, but it was a bit painful to maintain this expanded source.
-And if we make small changes to our macro then it will be easy to get another test failure here, and we will have to repreat all of these steps again to get the test passing.
+And if we make small changes to our macro then it will be easy to get another test failure here, and we will have to repeat all of these steps again to get the test passing.

 ^ So, that is how Apple's test helper works.
 Again, it is nice that Apple provided something, but the ergonomics are just not quite there.
 It can be difficult to manually maintain the `expandedSource` string in tests, and diagnostics are really hard to maintain.